exercism/v3/languages/elixir/exercises/concept/booleans/.meta/design.md

 - `basics`: needs to be able to define named functions, return values

+## Concepts

+The concepts this exercise unlocks are:

+- `booleans` know of the existence of the `boolean` type and its two values, boolean operators, and how to build logical expressions, and know boolean operator precedence rules.

 ## Representer

 This exercise does not require any specific representation logic to be added to the [representer][representer].